An exhibition of

 MFA from Catholic University of America, Washington, DC.

-internationally.
+nationally and internationally.
 The many public and private

 collections in which she is represented include the Brooklyn Museum,

 of Art, LA; Indianapolis Museum of Art; University of Maryland,

-College Park; Otis Art Institute, Los Angeles, CA;
+College Park; Otis College of Art and Design, Los Angeles, CA;

 Portland Museum of Art, ME; Contemporary Art Museum, Villa Rufolo,

-Ravello, Italy; Warsaw Museum of Modern Art, Poland; University of
+Ravello, Italy; Warsaw Museum of Modern Art, Poland; and University